• Home

 Swimmer performing butterfly stroke with water splashing symmetrically.

 Sports nutrition for athletes is essential for optimizing performance, recovery, and overall health through tailored dietary strategies.
-At Healing Nutrition Therapy, we have a Certified Sports Dietitian who can assist athletes in achieving the proper balance of macronutrients and hydration for optimal goal performance in their sport.
-Additionally, we offer support for various eating disorders, including anorexia nervosa treatment, bulimia nervosa support, and binge eating disorder help, ensuring that all athletes, including those dealing with avoidant restrictive food intake or seeking diabulimia treatment, can thrive.
+At Healing Nutrition Therapy, our Certified Sports Dietitian can assist athletes in achieving the proper balance of macronutrients and hydration for optimal goal performance in their sport.
+We also provide vital support for various eating disorders, including anorexia nervosa treatment, bulimia nervosa support, and binge eating disorder help.
+This ensures that all athletes, including those facing avoidant restrictive food intake or seeking diabulimia treatment, can thrive.

 • Email Us